 So-Called Holiday Loans are Simply Payday Loans Under a Different Name

 The holidays are a stressful financial time for many people.
 During the Christmas season, expenses start to escalate due to the need to pay for travel, parties and gifts.
 When unplanned expenses put a strain on the budget, Christmas loans may become a tempting option.
-However, these so-called Christmas loans are simply payday loans under a different name, one with a festive vibe.
+However, these so-called Christmas loans, or holiday loans, are simply payday loans under a different name, one with a festive vibe.
 Don’t fall for the holiday packaging.
 This is a financial product that shows up every year, but it’s a lending option that puts people in more debt, making it a bad deal.

 Christmas Loans are Merely Payday Loans with an Assumed Name

 Financially stressed holiday revelers may need a little extra money to cover the Christmas season.
 The Star Tribune reports that those who complete a Google search using the term “Christmas loans” will receive hundreds of results featuring websites that promise fast cash.
-Many of these loans are simply payday loans with an assumed name.
+Many of these holiday loans are simply payday loans with an assumed name.

 If a borrower takes out a payday loan for $500 that’s due within two weeks and features a fee of $75, then this loan has an annual percentage rate, or APR, of 390 percent.
 The triple digit interest rate is a typical example of this type of loan.

 Many of today’s bad credit payday loans also come with the requirement that borrowers give them access to their checking accounts.
 The reason for this is that modern-day lenders prefer to collect their payments automatically.
 This feature may seem handy, but it can leave borrowers at risk of incurring pricey overdraft fees if they fail to have the funds collected in their checking accounts in time.